 The Board of Trustees is elected by the school community to govern the school.
 The dates of its meetings, which are open to whānau , are notified through our school newsletters.
 Please note non Board of Trustees members do not have automatic speaking rights.
 Minutes of the Board of Trustees meetings and copies of the School Charter are available to parents/caregivers at the school office.

 Fonterra and Sanitarium sponsor our Breakfast Programme each morning in the hall Monday – Friday from 8:15am.
 Everyone is welcome to attend.

 Classes are situated in whānau groups throughout the school - Whero, Kikorangi, Kōwhai and Kākāriki.

 We do not have a school uniform.
 Children should come to school dressed in sensible clothes for classroom and playground activities.
 Please label all clothing clearly.

 A transportable dental clinic visits the school periodically.
-It is located down the school driveway.
 For emergencies you can phone 0800TALKTEETH to arrange an appointment.

 Education Outside the Classroom:

 Team and class trips play a very important part in the school programmes.
-There will often be a charge for these activities.
+There will be no charge for these activities.
 Parents are always needed to help with trips.
-Please let the class teacher know if you are willing to help.
-On school trips it is not possible or appropriate to accommodate pre-school children.
-Please let us know if payment is a problem because we can often help out.
 From time to time there will be local trips, e.g. to Glen Eden Library, for which parental permission is not sought.

 The school regularly practises emergency procedures, in particular fire drills and lockdowns, so that in the unlikely event of a fire or earthquake, the children and staff know what to do.